lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **WatchfulDrake** _(15-Sep-18 04:15 PM)_

-> t!8ball does Hector spot a small plasma pistol on his way out of the ship?
+t!8ball does Hector spot a small plasma pistol on his way out of the ship?

 **Tatsumaki** _(15-Sep-18 04:15 PM)_

-> 🎱 | Concentrate and ask again,
+> 🎱 | Concentrate and ask again, MultiTheDuck.
-> MultiTheDuck
-> .

 **Jelsafan0** _(15-Sep-18 04:15 PM)_